Hezekiah and the Sun Dial

 And I will add unto thy days fifteen years; and I will deliver thee and this city out of the hand of the king of Assyria; and I will defend this city for Mine own sake, and for My servant David’s sake.”

-God has heard Hezekiah’s prayer, and answered it with peace.
+God has heard Hezekiah’s prayer, and answered it with peace, and healing.

 Even in this miraculous message, there is a use of means: a way for the disease to be healed.